AdobeDocs/release-notes.en/current.md

 _New features_

-* The [Personalization Tab for Experience Fragments](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/fundamentals/experience-fragments.html?lang=en#personalization-experience-fragment) allows segmentation specification capabilities to the Experience Fragment Editor and the flexibility to create nested Experience Fragments whereby headers and footers variations can be created for multiple segments.
-Before the launch of this feature, personalization offered by AEM is only available for site pages, but not for Experience Fragments
+* The [Personalization Tab for Experience Fragments](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/fundamentals/experience-fragments.html?lang=en#personalization-experience-fragment) allows segmentation specification capabilities to the [!UICONTROL Experience Fragment Editor] and the flexibility to create nested [!UICONTROL Experience Fragments].
+This lets headers and footers variations to be created for multiple segments.
+Before the launch of this feature, personalization offered by AEM is available only for site pages, but not for Experience Fragments
 * The [Content Fragment Console](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/content-fragments/content-fragments-console.html) now lets users efficiently manage translated content fragments.
-A 1-click access is now available to view all the language copies, too.
-Users can also filter the table view by the locale of their interest.
+A one-click access is available to view all the language copies.
+Users can filter the table view by the locale of their interest.
 * Further reduce page load time for visitors by optimizing image sizes settings in templates.
 Find more information for the image component at [Core WCM Component](https://github.com/adobe/aem-core-wcm-components).

 ### Experience Manager [!DNL Assets] as a [!DNL Cloud Service]